Clinical Document Automation For Healthcare: A Comprehensive Guide (+ Webinar Access)

 “We don’t want to scare people with the sense that robots are going to replace humans here,” she says.
 With extractive AI – simply identifying data on an unstructured document like a fax page, and then placing that data in the appropriate fields in the patient record – “we can use automation to improve these data-automation processes and let the clinicians get back to where they can do the greatest amount of good: at their patients’ bedsides.”

-The key takeaway from this webinar is the availability for healthcare organizations of all sizes – and even those with no in-house IT expertise – to implement a simple, turnkey AI solution that can turn their high volume of inbound unstructured documents (handwritten notes, faxes, etc.) into machine-readable data that their EHRs and other systems can act on automatically.
+The key takeaway from this webinar is the availability for healthcare organizations of all sizes – and even those with no in-house IT expertise – to implement a simple, customizable AI solution that can turn their high volume of inbound unstructured documents (handwritten notes, faxes, etc.) into machine-readable data that their EHRs and other systems can act on automatically.

 Simplifying and Automating